Do you know where my missing classmates are today?

 Irene, Buckingham

 I really enjoyed it.
 It was a good way to learn more about Ethiopia through the story- I wouldn't for example have picked up a history book.
 So well done - held my interest throughout.
-At one point, I felt I could do with an appendix listing the names of the individuals mentioned and who they were, as I occasionally lost track of who was who.

 Linda, Kingston on Thames.